UWFosterIT/node-uwsws/README.md

 ## Certificate Fetchers

 This package includes a helper module to fetch client certificates using different methods.
-The built-in fetcgers includes support for AWS S3 and the local file system.
+The built-in fetchers includes support for AWS S3 and the local file system.
 You can also create custom certificate fetchers.
 See the `./__tests__/certFetcher-test.ts` file for a custom certFetcher example.

 ```JavaScript
 import { CertFetcherManager } from '../src/index';